-Dear Mr. Stoldt:
+Dear Mr. Stoldt,

-The City of Pacific Grove is pleased to submit the attached application for funding from the Monterey Peninsula Water Management District for the Pacific Grove Local Water Project (PGLWP).
+The City of Pacific Grove is pleased to submit the attached application for funding from the Monterey Peninsula Water Management District for the Local Water Project (PGLWP).
 The City is requesting \$100,000 in funding from MPWMD this fiscal year, matched by a city contribution of \$100,000.
-The PGLWP will produce a non-potable water supply as an offset to the existing use of 125 to 500 AFY of potable water use that has historically been supplied by Cal Am.
+The PGLWP will produce a non-potable water supply as an offset to the existing use of 125-600 acre feet a year of potable water use that is historically been supplied by Cal Am Water.